Free Initial Assessment

 An occupation order is a court order relating to the family home.
 If you are the victim of domestic abuse, an occupation order can offer you protection if you feel unsafe living with your partner.

-An occupation order is made under the Family Law Act 1996, and it can do any of the following:
+An occupation order is completed under the Family Law Act 1996, and it can do any of the following:

 • Enforce somebody’s right to remain in the family home.